Vision, Mission and Values

-We are able to draw on the local knowledge and experience of 31 Board Members who give their time freely to serve you, as custodians of our lowland environment.
-As a member of the WMA we have access to 49 employees in total.
+We are able to draw on the local knowledge and experience of our Board Members who give their time freely to serve you, as custodians of our lowland environment.
+As a member of the WMA we also have access to all of the group’s employees, in addition to the Board’s own employees.
 For more information please visit our Organisation webpage.

 Drainage Rates and Special Levies